rodneyo1/reddit-clone/README.md

   - **Google OAuth**: Users can log in using their Google accounts.
   - **GitHub OAuth**: Users can log in using their GitHub accounts.
   - **Session Management**: Each user can have only one active session at a time.
+  - **Private Messages**: Users can be able to send private messages to each other.

 - **Post Management**: Create and view post(s), .
 - **Comments**: Registered users can comment on posts, fostering discussion.